ValerianGregoire/steganography/README.md

 The results were conclusive, as the software effectively encoded and decoded messages without altering the apparent quality of the carrier images.
 The flexibility provided by allowing users to choose the number of LSBs and color channels for both writing and reading further enhances the program's utility.
 The side-by-side comparison of the original and encoded images confirmed that the modifications remained undetectable to the human eye.

 Beyond the practical implementation, the project serves as a solid foundation for understanding control theory concepts like bitwise operations, binary data handling, and algorithm design.
-The detailed explanation of each step — from binary conversion to pixel manipulation — ensures that future engineers can build upon this work, fostering deeper exploration into digital image processing and secure data embedding.
+The detailed explanation of each step, from binary conversion to pixel manipulation, ensures that future engineers can build upon this work, fostering deeper exploration into digital image processing and secure data embedding.